Moonray is the newest edition to our fleet.

 Beyond that, to our normal scheduled limits we charge £25, sites include:

 - Lath Rock

 - Lizard Point

 For boat charter, see RHIB boat charter page for Stingray.

-Starfish is kept on a trailer, to be launched anywhere it is required.
+Stingray II is kept on a trailer, to be launched anywhere it is required.
 This may be Plymouth, Penzance, Hayle, Newquay or Rock.
-It can be booked as a complete boat charter only, we do not offer individual spaces unless it is being used in conjunction with Stingray, when Stingray is fully booked.
+It can be booked as a complete boat charter only.

 Our commercially coded dive RHIB, Stingray, is used regularly for scuba diving and free diving trips, it is also used for snorkelling trips.